Technical Theatre Internships

 Scenic Art

-Interns work under the Scenic Charge Artist, assisting with painting and maintaining tools.
-They gain hands-on experience in scenic painting and may lead painting projects for productions.
+Interns work under the Scenic Charge Artist.
+You’ll paint scenery and maintain tools.
+Hands-on work in scenic painting techniques.
+Some interns lead painting projects for productions.

 Scenic Design

-Interns collaborate with the Resident Scenic Designer on drafting, model making, and research.
-They develop skills in software like VectorWorks and may be offered design opportunities.
+Interns work with the Resident Scenic Designer on drafting, model making, and research.
+You’ll develop skills in VectorWorks and other design software.
+Fall/Spring interns may get design opportunities.

 Sound

-Interns assist the Sound Director with design, engineering, and equipment management.
-They learn about sound system troubleshooting, recording, and mixing, with possible design opportunities.
+Interns work with the Sound Director on design, engineering, and equipment management.
+You’ll learn sound system troubleshooting, recording, and mixing.
+Fall/Spring interns may get design opportunities.

 Stage Management

-Interns serve as Assistant Stage Managers for main stage productions, helping manage rehearsals and performances.
-They may also stage manage conservatory productions and educational outreach projects.
+Interns serve as Assistant Stage Managers for main stage productions.
+You’ll manage rehearsals and performances.
+Fall/Spring interns may stage manage conservatory productions and educational outreach projects.

 Summer Deck Run Crew

-Summer Deck Run Crew interns support main stage productions by assisting with scene changes, props, and other backstage needs.
-This flexible internship is offered on a show-by-show basis rather than requiring a full summer commitment.
-Stipends may vary or be lower than other internships due to differences in hours.
+Run crew interns support main stage productions.
+You’ll handle scene changes, props, and backstage needs.
+This is a flexible, show-by-show internship.
+No full summer commitment required.
+Stipends may vary or be lower than those at other internships due to the commitment hours.